What are Cloud auto attendants?

 |Main Menu||Brings the caller to the main menu of the auto attendant.|

 Key 0 and the voice command "Operator" direct the call to the designated operator by default.
 This is the case for all languages supported for speech recognition.
-You can also use Menu Options to set a custom value for the Operator.
+You can also use Set menu Options to set a custom value for the Operator.

 The operator can be set to:

-A Microsoft Teams user or a Skype for Business on premise user that is Enterprise Voice-enabled.
+- A Microsoft Teams user or a Skype for Business Server user that is Enterprise Voice-enabled.

 Business hours and call handling

-Business hours are set on each auto attendant.
+Business hours can be set on each auto attendant.
 If business hours aren't set, all days and all hours in the day are considered business hours because a 24/7 schedule is set by default.
 Business hours can be set with breaks in time during the day, and all of the hours that are not set as business hours are considered after-hours.
-You can set different incoming call-handling options and different greetings (which are optional), and Both can be set for business hours and after-hours.
+You can set different incoming call-handling options and different greetings (which are optional) for business hours and after-hours.

-Each auto attendant has call-handling options that can be set:
+Each auto attendant has several possible call-handling options:

 - You can also: